Associate Human Resources Officer - P2

 - Contribute to development of initiatives and tools to support professionalization of the HRU function.

-Preparation of HR related documents, surveys, reports, internal rules and regulations:
+A. Preparation of HR related documents, surveys, reports, internal rules and regulations:

 - Network and collaborate to establish internal and external support to HR initiatives, as well as ensure capitalizing on best practices in HR.